sahandset/sahandset/README.md

 -->

 - 🎓 Pursuing BS Computer Science @ University of Colorado Boulder | Graduating May 2022
-- 💻 Coding for nonprofits
+- 💻 Coding for non-profits
 - 🌱 Learning TensorFlow and PyTorch
 - 📚 Reading City of Thieves
 - ⚡️ Following cryptocurrencies & blockchain technologies